 Disclaimer: This was one of my first-ever blog posts.
 I wrote it in 2006.
-Some of the information may be outdated.
+Some, if not most, of the information may be outdated.
 My more recent post about Malindi, Watamu, Kilifi, and Mambrui from 2023 is probably more relevant if you are going there today!

 Malindi, a legendary fishing town, about 100 kilometres north of Mombasa is remarkably neat, pretty and clean.
 Once a favoured fishing resort for Ernest Hemingway, this place is now heavily dominated by a large Italian diaspora!
 Although English and Swahili are the official languages in Kenya, many cafés and restaurants in Malindi have menus in Italian only.